 See the Highlights of xMinds Programming for the ’21–’22 School Year

-SEE WHAT WAS NEW IN 2021-22
+Highlights of the xMinds Program Year SEE WHAT WAS NEW IN 2021-22

-(1) Through our Educator Grant program, xMinds supported educators of autistic students with grants totaling $17,900 to fund purchases of trainings and classroom supplies geared to their autistic students, enabling these motivated educators to better meet their students’ needs.
+As the school year comes to a close, xMinds is proud of what we’ve accomplished and grateful for the support of the volunteers, donors, and professional members who made it possible.
+Thanks to your help, this year xMinds expanded our programming in these important ways: (1) Through our Educator Grant program, xMinds supported educators of autistic students with grants totaling $17,900 to fund purchases of trainings and classroom supplies geared to their autistic students, enabling these motivated educators to better meet their students’ needs.

 (2) xMinds created many new avenues for parents to connect, share and learn from each other with:

-• new monthly in-person playground meetups for parents of younger children,
+- new monthly in-person playground meetups for parents of younger children,

-(3) xMinds created comprehensive new resources on our website to meet the needs of parents who are planning for transitioning their child out of high school, parents who are considering homeschooling, and Spanish-speaking families
+(3) xMinds created comprehensive new resources on our website to meet the needs of parents who are planning for transitioning their child out of high school, parents who are considering homeschooling, and Spanish-speaking families.

 (4) xMinds launched a new internship for autistic high school students and benefited from the contributions of our first two interns, students from the Aspergers Program and Bridge Program.